zalando/postgres-operator/docs/user.md

 Here `cluster` is a name of a source cluster that is going to be cloned.
 The cluster to clone is assumed to be running and the clone procedure invokes `pg_basebackup` from it.
-The operator will connect to the service by name (if the cluster is called test, then the connection string will look like host=test port=5432), which means that you can clone only from clusters running in the default namespace.
+The operator will setup the cluster to be cloned to connect to the service of the source cluster by name (if the cluster is called test, then the connection string will look like host=test port=5432), which means that you can clone only from clusters within the same namespace.

 ### Clone from S3